Wendy Raymond: Haverford College

 In December 2018, Haverford College named Raymond as its 16th president.
 She took office on July 1, 2019.

 On May 7, 2025, testifying at a hearing of the United States House Committee on Education and Workforce, Raymond was questioned regarding her handling of antisemitism on campus, and was criticized in part because she repeatedly refused to answer questions about aggregate statistics on students who were suspended or otherwise disciplined by the college for antisemitic conduct.
 As a result, Representative Ryan Mackenzie of Pennsylvania threatened to withdraw federal funding from the college.

-On November 20, 2025, Raymond announced her retirement from Haverford College.
+On November 20, 2025, Raymond announced her plan to retire from Haverford College, effective June 2027.